-GDP Annual Growth Rate in Malaysia averaged 4.79 percent from 2000 until 2019, reaching an all time high of 10.30 percent in the first quarter of 2010 and a record low of -6.20 percent in the first quarter of 2009.
-This page provides - Malaysia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Department of Statistics, Malaysia
+GDP Annual Growth Rate in Malaysia averaged 4.72 percent from 2000 until 2020, reaching an all time high of 10.30 percent in the first quarter of 2010 and a record low of -6.20 percent in the first quarter of 2009.
+This page provides - Malaysia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Malaysia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Department of Statistics, Malaysia

 GDP Annual Growth Rate in Malaysia is expected to be -6.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Malaysia to stand at 8.50 in 12 months time.
 In the long-term, the Malaysia GDP Annual Growth Rate is projected to trend around 6.50 percent in 2021 and 4.50 percent in 2022, according to our econometric models.